karaxuna/ngpack/README.md

                 ... same here
     -ngtoast.json

-## Parameters in `ngtoast.json`:
+## Parameters must be saved in `ngtoast.json` or passed through command line:

     {
-    	"publicAbsPath": "./public",
-        "modulesRelPath": "modules",
-        "output": "./public/modules.js"
+    	"public": [path to public folder],
+        "modules": [relative path from public to modules folder], "output": [output file name]
     }

-## Run this command in application folder:
+## Building concatenated file to serve to browser (will be saved in directory matching `output` parameter in configuration):

-    ngtoast
+    ngtoast build

-After this, `modules.js` folder will appear in `./public` folder (`output` parameter in configuration file).

 ## Output